 - Zelda Sue MacBarnsfarsnie, Soothsayer for the Daily Hamster

 I used to write a column at an online magazine for electronic music, CreativeSynth.
 The column was called SPARK.
 Those articles are now available below.

-I've re-edited them a bit, making them more worthwhile a read.
+I've re-edited them a bit, making them more worthwhile a read with fewer typos.

 The last sections on the Lifecycles of Cultural Commodities was the basis of a lecture I gave at the Refrains Conference in Vancouver Canada, in October 2001.
 I think the points in it still stand, but aren't properly applied.
 I think that the scope isn't merely a style of music, but music itself as it has come to exist in this age of Mechanical Reproduction, and will come to fruition as a discourse on post-Musical society.